swynes/Measuring-what-works/Diet_Calculations.md

 Average emissions saved per meal are therefore 0.21kgCO2e.
 Over the course of a year (assuming 48 work weeks of visiting the cafeteria and 5 meals a week) this would create emissions reductions of 50.4kgCO2e per year.

-\*\*CARFORA 2017 Carfora defines 2 medium portions as 200g.
+\*\*CARFORA ET AL. 2017 Carfora defines 2 medium portions as 200g.
 We therefore take their reported portions per week and multiply by 100g per portion.
 We assume substitution of red meat - average of beef 25.13kgCO2e/kg and pork 10.29kgCO2e/kg (17.71kgCO2e/kg) by poultry (4.05kgCO2e/kg) for a difference of 13.66kgCO2e/kg (since unlike Klockner they emphasize not reducing meat by reducing red meat)

 CONTROL MEAN DECREASE PER WEEK